-The work I was doing while working for Giffels & Associates was a mix of construction supervision and road Planning and Design.
-Construction work in Canada at that time was mostly restricted to the late spring and summer months of the year as carrying out earthworks was the early spring and late autumn periods and it was this that largely made me decide to return to Australia.
+At that time I was the firm's most experienced construction supervisor and although I enjoyed doing this type of work I was not enamoured with continued exposure to the harsh weather/climatic conditions it involved during the early spring and late autumn periods and it was this that largely made me decide to return to Australia.
 Giffels & Associates had just received a contract to build about 30 miles of railway to a Nichol mine in the northern area of Manitoba province and that was to be my next project.
 I had married about 18 months earlier and my wife and I had our first child, who was then about 12 months old and it would have meant leaving them in Toronto or having them live in Winnipeg, Manitoba Provincial capital, with me living in a construction camp about 200 miles to the north in Manitoba, throughout the construction period.
 I did not want to do that so I advised my superiors in Giffels that I was resigning and returning to Australia, which I did in August/September 1966.
-My wife and I packed up our belongings, in numerous boxes and then travelled by train eastwards across Canada to Vancouver, in the province of British Columbia, and thence by P&O ship (SS Canberra) diagonally SW across the Pacific Ocean via Hawaii and New Zealand to Sydney, thence by train to Albury and car to my parents farm at Gundowring.
+My wife and I packed up our belongings, in numerous boxes and then travelled by train westwards across Canada to Vancouver, in the province of British Columbia, and thence by P&O ship (SS Canberra) diagonally SW across the Pacific Ocean via Hawaii and New Zealand to Sydney, thence by train to Albury and car to my parents farm at Gundowring.